-Leasehold properties in Midhurst with in excess of one hundred years outstanding on the lease are often referred to as ‘virtual freehold’.
+Leasehold properties in Midhurst with more than 100 years left on the lease are often regarded as a ‘virtual freehold’.
 This is where the lease is worth the same as a freehold interest in your home.
-In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and service charges justify it.
+In such situations there is often little upside in purchasing the freehold unless savings on ground rent and maintenance charges justify it.

 | Lender | Requirement |